Nate Mahoney is an artist, curator, and dedicated advocate for the arts community.

 I took design research jobs because I needed to survive in a place I loved and I was good at the work.
 The Bay Area absorbed design research into tech and I reluctantly went with it.
 For years I worked on projects that did not satisfy my artistic needs.

-At 50 I stopped and went back to what I have always been.
+I went back to what I have always been.

 Nate Mahoney Studio is what that looks like.
 An artist and curator building intimate experiences where art, community, and culture come alive.